 - Add the products to the assembly

-- Adding constraints to the nodes
+- Adding constraints to the instances

 First, we create an empty assembly; it will be the root assembly.
 As explained in the beginning, we will add the flange twice, then a bolt and a nut.
 So we need to load these products into the assembly as arraybuffer.
 The bolt and the nut can be found in buerli-examples in the folder client/src/resources/history/Flange.
 Next, add the flange part saved in native file format to this directory.
 Use the following snippet in your template.